peabnuts123/our-text-adventure/README.md

 ## Backlog / @TODO
   - [ ] line-wrap on prompt input
   - [ ] Add spinner / loading state to terminal onSubmit
+  - [ ] Up to go through command history
+  - [ ] Remove stupid crap from create-path copy
+  - [ ] (?)
+Command to re-print the current screen
+  - [ ] Command to print the current screen's ID
   - [ ] Gracefully handle errors in the frontend
   - [ ] Update Insomnia.json
     - Add Command handler